davidblackuk/MountFuji/MyAtariCollection/README.md

 # My Atari Collection

+## TODO
+- Add config file path to system  section of the preferences!
+- Move code for config write into config service

 ## Thoughts

 ROM image is an interesting example of a rule that nees to be global in nature.
 It